 Aspen leaves are somewhat heart-shaped, they have rounded teeth and a short tip at the end.
 Male and female catkins appear on different trees.
 Trembling aspen buds and seeds appear and are dispersed before the appearance of leaves.

-Trembling aspen loves sunlight, it often grows in well drained, clayey soils.
+Quaking aspen loves sunlight, it often grows in well-drained, clayey soils.

 Aspens are special because their leaves constantly shake, even when there appears to be no wind.